panchiniak/baremetal/README.md

 ## Philosophy

-This program is guided by Automation, Freedom, Independence and Control as values.
+This program is guided by automation, freedom, independence and control as values.

 ## OS Requirement